marciof/Eon/specification/specification.md

 ## `set` ##

-Associates a key with a value in a map, and returns it in a new map.
+Associates a key to a value in a map, and returns the new map.

 If less than two or more than three arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.